Who Pays the Ferryman?: Plot

 After enduring personal and professional setbacks, boat designer Alan Haldane (Jack Hedley) decides to revisit Crete after a 30-year absence.
 Now a widower and having sold his business, Haldane seeks to rediscover meaning and a sense of belonging, reminiscent of his experiences during World War II.
 During the war, Haldane fought alongside the Andartes against the occupying German army, earning the honorary name "Leandros" due to his skill and bravery, which became legendary locally.
 He also had a romance with co-partisan Melina Matakis, with whom he parted temporarily during repatriation.
 However, upon returning to England, his letters to Melina went unanswered, leading to a permanent separation.

-Feeling adrift, Haldane receives a mostly positive reception from many who remember the exploits of "Leandros."
+Feeling adrift, Haldane receives a mostly positive reception from many who remember the exploits of "Leandros".
 Upon arriving in the area where he was stationed with Melina, he encounters Annika, a local homeowner.
 As they exchange glances, Haldane and Annika, a charming and successful businesswoman, immediately connect on an unconscious level.
 Despite Annika's divorce, which goes against Cretan values, she and Haldane effortlessly bond, recognising a mutual need for each other that grows stronger each time they cross paths, which happens increasingly often over time.

 Haldane finally reunites with his Greek "brother," Babis Spiridakis, whom he was nearly inseparable from during the war.
 While Haldane is glad to see Babis, the latter only acknowledges Leandros' presence after a long separation.
 As they talk, surprising revelations emerge.
 Both Haldane and Melina had written letters to each other, which neither received.
 Haldane learns that Melina passed away four years ago.
-However, the complexity deepens when Babis reveals that Melina was pregnant with his child, a daughter who now runs a tavern with her husband and has given birth to Haldane's grandchild.
+However, the complexity deepens when Babis reveals that Melina was pregnant with Haldane's child, a daughter who now runs a tavern with her husband and has given birth to Haldane's grandchild.
 The bond between Haldane and Annika becomes immediately complicated as Babis discloses that Annika is Melina's sister, making her Haldane's daughter's aunt.

 Determined to connect with his daughter and grandchild without their knowledge, Haldane faces a dilemma.
 He cannot reveal the truth to Annika, with whom he is falling deeply in love, as it would shatter their worlds.
 Meanwhile, adversaries from the past, like Annika's formidable mother, Katerina, who still harbour ancient grudges, conspire against Haldane.
 The stage is set for a Greek tragedy, with roles cast long ago, playing out to a bitter conclusion.